barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Model and world is about the relationship between our models (interpreted broadly) and the worlds they are trying to capture.
+Model and world is about the relationship between our models (theories, concepts, equations, etc. interpreted broadly) and the worlds (things, processes, etc.) they are trying to capture.
 I explore theoretical issues about the nature of such relationships and their limitations.
 I also delve into some interesting case studies and discuss some tools of the trade such as information theory and computational learning theory.

 ### About the author